 The effect of the nearby construction site was not clearly visible in the data.
 Only at the P{ground} and P{roof} locations there were some increased concentrations from the direction of the construction site (south-west).
-For SMEARIII{ground} or F{ground} , the direction of the construction site (north-east) did not stand out.
-At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event 2022.

-and was captured due to the higher inlet location.
+For SMEARIII{ground} or F{ground}, the direction of the construction site (north-east) did not stand out.
+At SMEARIII{ground}, increased concentrations on higher wind speeds from west observed, which is probably caused by a single pollution event and was captured due to the higher inlet location.
 For P{roof} this direction is also shielded by the building where this location resides.

 Figure 8.
 Boxplot of the whole deployment period.
 Panel a) data are only from the first 15.5 days (4.7-19.7) of the deployment.
-Panel b) data are from the whole deployment phase 4.7.
-16.9.2022 (74 d).
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.(74 d).
+Panel b) data are from the whole deployment phase (74 d).

-420 Figure 9.
+Figure 9.
 Wind roses of the deployment phase showing median BC concentration measured with different sensors as function wind speed and direction.

-3.2.2 Daily Weekly features in BC concentration
+3.2.2 Weekly features in BC concentration

-A daily breakdown can be seen in Fig. 910.
+A daily breakdown can be seen in Fig. 10.
 There is somewhat surprising variation on day-to-day basis, as no notable differences are expected between weekdays.
-At all the locations, Mon and Tue had higher concentrations than Wed and ThuAnd, and at most sites the highest concentrations were observed on Fri.
+At all the locations, Mon and Tue had higher concentrations than Wed and Thu, and at most sites the highest concentrations were observed on Fri.
 Weekend and weekdays do not seem to have a clear difference in the medians to each other, which is differing compared to other studies that observed lower eBC concentrations during weekends at traffic and at urban background sites in Helsinki (Helin et al., 2018; Luoma et al., 2021b).
 Variation might be due to a rather short period (74 d) for such an analysis and the summertime which is a vacation season in Finland.

-P{roof} (AE51) filters were most commonly changed Mon and Fri and F{ground} and BG{ground} (Observairs) Mon-Wed with only exception Friday 19.8.
+Proof (AE51) filters were most commonly changed Mon and Fri and F{ground} and BG{ground} (Observairs) Mon-Wed with only exception Friday 19.8.
 With the single filter instruments the significant loading effects should be considered as a pattern of data collection behavior could implicate false patterns of eBC in the daily variability.
 However, a rather similar day-to-day pattern is observed at all the different sites, even at SMEARIII{ground} and P{ground}, where the filter was changed automatically at random periods.
 Therefore, we can conclude that the weekday variation seen in the eBC concentrations was not remarkably influenced by the filter changing cycles.

-Figure 910.
+380 Figure 10.
 Daily eBC concentrations for different sensors.
 In the boxplot every sensor has 7 boxes going left to right as Mon-Sun (indicated with different colors).
-Data are calibrated and in 5 minute averages.
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interguartile range.